mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-and this code allows us to draw the rectangle anywhere in visible space.
+and this code allows us to draw the rectangle anywhere in visible space, not just the upper-left corner of the console.

 ```
 ...